anyshake/homepage/docs/project_overview.md

 | Sampling Rate        | 50–250 SPS            | 100 SPS            | 100 SPS            | 100 SPS            |
 | Power Usage          | ~0.6W                 | ~2.2W              | ~2.2W              | ~2.2W              |
 | Customizability      | ✅                    | ❌                 | ❌                 | ❌                 |

-## Why Choose AnyShake?

-- **Affordability**: While proprietary systems often cost thousands of dollars, **AnyShake** delivers high-resolution, professional-grade seismic data at a fraction of the cost.
-- **Transparency and Customization**: With full access to hardware schematics, firmware, and software, **AnyShake** is entirely open-source, enabling modifications and extensions based on user needs.
-- **Real-Time Data and Analysis**: Unlike competitors, **AnyShake** provides real-time waveform display, data streaming, and earthquake detection services.
-- **Low-Frequency Compensation**: **AnyShake** successfully implements low-frequency compensation, extending the frequency limit to a 2-second period (0.5 Hz), offering unique monitoring capabilities not found in other open-source systems.
-- **Community-Driven**: As an open-source project, **AnyShake** benefits from a growing community that actively contributes to its improvement, ensuring new features and bug fixes are regularly integrated.